 24.70.010 General.

-- The provisions of this Chapter shall regulate clearing, grading and earthwork construction on private property.
-Tree removal, whether associated with clearing, grading, earthwork construction or conducted separately shall be regulated pursuant to Title 11, Trees.
+The provisions of this Chapter regulate clearing, grading and earthwork construction on private property.
+Tree removal, whether associated with clearing, grading, earthwork construction or conducted separately is regulated pursuant to Title 11, Trees.
 Erosion control is regulated by Title 10.

 24.70.020 Permits.

 - A. Clearing Permits.
-A permit is required and shall be issued in accordance with Section 24.10.070 for clearing activities in the following areas:
+A permit is required and will be issued in accordance with Section 24.10.070 for clearing activities in the following areas:

 - 1. The Tualatin River sub-basins, Johnson Creek Basin Plan District, environmental zones, greenway zones, or natural resource management plans; or

 - 2. Property larger than five acres.
-Except that no permit shall be required for clearing an area less than 5,000 square feet.
+Except that no permit is required for clearing an area less than 5,000 square feet.

-- B. Grading Permits.
-A permit is required and shall be issued in accordance with Section 24.10.070 for all grading operations with the exception of the following:
+- B. Grading permits.
+A permit is required and will be issued in accordance with Section 24.10.070 for all grading operations with the exception of the following:

-- 1. Grading in an area, where in the opinion of the Director, there is no apparent danger, adverse drainage, or erosion effect on private/public property, or inspection is not necessary;
+- 1. Grading in an area where, in the opinion of the City Administrator, there is no apparent danger, adverse drainage, or erosion effect on private/public property, or inspection is not necessary;

 - 3. Cemetery graves.